Newbridge College: Later developments

 In 1984, one of the most significant changes in the schools' history took place – the admission of girls to the school for the first time.
 Today, approximately 50% of the school's pupils are female.

 April 1994 saw the opening of the new gym block, science, art and technology suites behind Junior House by the Minister for Education.
 An all-weather pitch used for girls hockey was also built.

-The practice of boarding came to an end in 1998, and the College became a fully coeducational day school.
+The practice of boarding came to an end in 1998, and the college became a fully coeducational day school.
 The option for day students to get evening tea and take part in supervised study until 9.30pm started, a practice which still takes places today.

-The College celebrated its 170th anniversary in 2022.
+The college celebrated its 170th anniversary in 2022.

 In April 2008, a new €6 million euro extension to Junior House was completed, with new science laboratories, technical and computer rooms, a new staff room and a new social area.

 In 2013, an all-weather floodlit AstroTurf sports facility was commissioned at the cost of €1 million.
 It is used for rugby, hockey, running and other sports.

-In 2018 Walker House was built, named after Fr Walker OP, the Prior and one of the founders of the College.
+In 2018 Walker House was built, named after Fr Walker OP, the prior and one of the founders of the college.

 Motto

-The College coat of arms bears two mottos.
+The college coat of arms bears two mottos.
 Veritas (Latin for 'Truth') is the motto of the Dominican Order.
-Cur me persequeris ('Why do you persecute me?') is the motto of the Eustace family, who donated the land upon which the College is built.
-The reference is to Saint Eustace, who, while out hunting, encountered a stag with a cross between his antlers (visible in the College's arms); the stag addressed the saint in the terms of the motto.
-The College Church is dedicated to St Eustace.
+Cur me persequeris ('Why do you persecute me?') is the motto of the Eustace family, who donated the land upon which the college is built.
+The reference is to Saint Eustace, who, while out hunting, encountered a stag with a cross between his antlers (visible in the college's arms); the stag addressed the saint in the terms of the motto.
+The college church is dedicated to St Eustace.

 St Thomas Aquinas is the patron saint of Newbridge College.

 Location

-The College is located north of Newbridge, County Kildare, a large urban town with a population of 22,700 people.
+The college is located north of the town of Newbridge, County Kildare.
 The school is situated on either side of the banks of the River Liffey, which passes through the school grounds, with a bridge connecting the college to its sports fields.
-Students come from the surrounding counties, including Wicklow, Dublin, Laois and Offaly.
+Students come from the surrounding counties, including counties Wicklow, Dublin, Laois and Offaly.